infinum/ngx-form-object/docusaurus/docs/guides/form-creation-overrides.md

 ```
 This results in `userForm.controls.address` being a `FormStore` created out of the `AddressFormObject` which contains `street` as `ExtendedFormControl`.

 A similar method can be defined for `HasMany` relationships.
-You can define the following method for a `User` model that has a `Car` `HasMany` relationship:
+Example:

 ```ts title="user.model.ts"
 import { HasMany } from 'ngx-form-object';